dineshmetkari/myjsqlview/myjsqlview/docs/Release/readme.txt

 Version History:

 Production (2008-12-31):

+   * Version 3.40 Code reorganization to have sub-packages to myjsqlview.
+Rebuild of resource bundler to handle network assets.
+Complete rebuild of plugin framework to handle network located plugins.
    * Version 3.35 Maintenance update to address issues with immutable strings associated with the SQL Query Bucket, alias name resolution in the Query Frame, and a complete update to data types to